 Director of Townsend-McAfee Institute of Church Music Chairman of the Keyboard Department

-He has concertized extensively throughout North America, Europe, and Asia.
-Many of his performances have been heard in broadcasts such as American Public Media's Pipe Dreams.
-In addition, he has performed in notable venues such as the Church of St. Sulpice and the Cathedral of Notre Dame in Paris; St. Thomas Church, New York City; Duke University Chapel; the Church of St. Augustine (Augustinerkirche) in Vienna; the Church of St. James (Jacobikirche) in Lübeck, Germany; and the Hong Kong Cultural Centre.
-He has collaborated with renowned musicians such as Nick Eanet (Concertmaster of the Metropolitan Opera Orchestra), the Mendelssohn and Ying String Quartets, lutenist Paul O'Dette, and composer John Corigliano.
-He has been a guest performer and teacher at numerous universities throughout the USA including Duke, Syracuse, Notre Dame, North Texas, Southern Methodist (SMU), UNC-Greensboro, Kansas, Binghamton, Pacific Lutheran, among others, as well as Hong Kong Baptist University and Obirin and Rikkyo Universities in Japan.
-He also has premiered works by Emma Lou Diemer, Dan Locklair, Margaret Vardell Sandresky, and Robert Ward (winner of the Pulitzer Prize).
+He has concertized extensively throughout the USA, Europe, and Asia, and many of his performances have been heard on American Public Media's “Pipe Dreams.”
+He has performed in notable venues such as the Church of St. Sulpice and the Cathedral of Notre Dame in Paris; St. Thomas Church, New York City; the Church of St. Augustine in Vienna; the Church of St. James (Jacobikirche) in Lubeck, Germany; and the Hong Kong Cultural Centre.
+He also has collaborated with Nick Eanet (Concertmaster of the Metropolitan Opera Orchestra), the Mendelssohn and Ying String Quartets, lutenist Paul O'Dette, and composer John Corigliano.

-Jack Mitchener’s major teachers include Marie-Claire Alain, David Craighead, David Higgs, John Mueller, Robert Murphy and Russell Saunders (organ); Gerre Hancock (improvisation); James Cobb, Louise Leach, Kimberly Kabala, and Clifton Matthews (piano); and Arthur Haas and Huguette Dreyfus (harpsichord).
-He holds the Doctor of Musical Arts degree, two master’s degrees, and two Performer’s Certificates in organ and harpsichord from The Eastman School of Music, University of Rochester.
-During his studies at the Conservatoire National de Rueil-Malmaison, France, he was awarded, by unanimous decision of the jury, the Médaille d'or (harpsichord), Prix d'Excellence (organ), and Prix de Virtuosité (organ).
-His high school diploma and bachelor's degree are from the University of North Carolina School of the Arts and he also studied at the Interlochen Arts Academy in Michigan.
 While still an undergraduate student, he was the national winner of the Music Teachers National Association Organ Competition.
-He later won the Philadelphia AGO Competition and was a laureate in the Dublin International Organ Competition.
+Later he was a laureate in the Dublin International Organ Competition.
+He has recorded for the Raven and Albany labels.

+His major teachers include Marie-Claire Alain, David Craighead, David Higgs, John Mueller, and Russell Saunders (organ); Gerre Hancock (improvisation); Louise Leach, Kimberly Kabala, and Clifton Matthews (piano); and Arthur Haas and Huguette Dreyfus (harpsichord).
+He took three degrees (DMA, master’s in organ and master’s in harpsichord) as well as two Performer’s Certificates in organ and harpsichord from The Eastman School of Music, University of Rochester.
+During his studies at the Conservatoire National de Rueil-Malmaison, France, he was unanimously awarded the Médaille d'or (Gold Medal), Prix d'Excellence, and Prix de Virtuosité.
+His high school diploma and bachelor's degree are from the University of North Carolina School of the Arts.

 For the American Guild of Organists, Jack Mitchener currently serves as dean of the Atlanta chapter.
 A former dean of the Winston-Salem chapter, he also was a member of the National Committee on Professional Education.
-He also has served as an adjudicator for numerous competitions including those on the national level for the AGO as well as the Biarritz International Competition in France and the AGO national competition in July 2018 in Kansas City.
-He is a former President of the Board of Trustees of the Moravian Music Foundation, is a member of the Pi Kappa Lambda National Music Honor Society.
+He has served as an adjudicator for numerous competitions including the Biarritz International Competition in France and the AGO national competition in July 2018 in Kansas City.
+He is a former President of the Board of Trustees of the Moravian Music Foundation and is a member of the Pi Kappa Lambda National Music Honor Society.
 He is represented by Penny Lorenz Artist Management of Seattle, Washington. ( http://www.organists.net ).
 More information can be found at www.jackmitchener.com.